basvdijk/firefox-extension-image-manipulation/README.md

 This will open a new Firefox instance with the plugin loaded.

-# Learn about Firefox extention development
+# Learn about Firefox extension development

 These links were very useful when learning to make this Firefox extension:
 - [Anatomy of an extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Anatomy_of_a_WebExtension#Background_scripts)